 2 large thick brown mushrooms, wiped with paper towels, thickly sliced

-1 cup barley (rinse thoroughly in a sieve under cold water just before adding to soup)
+1 cup barley (rinse thoroughly in a sieve under running cold water just before adding to soup)

 Parmesan rinds, wiped clean and cut into chunks (optional)